dianamurariu/Contacts_List/README.md

 You can explore the live demo of the website <a href="https://dianamurariu.github.io/Contacts_List/" target="_blank">here</a>.

-## Project Structure

-The project is organized as follows:

-- **index.html**: The main HTML file containing the structure of the contact list page.
-- **styles.css**: The CSS file with styles for different screen sizes and elements.

 ## Features

 1. **Responsive Design**: The contact list page is designed to be responsive on web, tablet, and mobile devices.